JetBrains/bazel-bsp/executioncontext/projectview/README.md

 #### build_manual_targets

-Used to build manual targets which contains tags= ["manual"] and excluded in wildcard target patterns.
+Targets with ["manual"] tag are excluded in wildcard target patterns and not build, run or tested unless explicitly asked. build_manual_targets is used to build targets which contains this tag.